0nePoint0ne/simple_php_restfull_api/README.md

 ```
 ### ER Diagram

-This is a very simple ER Diagram
+This is a very simple ER Diagram to make it easier to understand the database relationship with other tables.
+But in our case there is only one table.
 ```
 ///////////////////////////////
 /      Products               /